Skip to main content

-code-interpreter-v1 sandbox template.
+The Code Interpreter SDK runs on the public code-interpreter-v1 sandbox template.
 You can customize it in two ways:

-code-interpreter-v1with extra packages or a different runtime — this is the recommended approach for most use cases. - Build the production template directly from the
+1. Create a custom template that extends code-interpreter-v1 with extra packages or a different runtime — this is the recommended approach for most use cases.

 Create a custom template

 Use this when you need extra preinstalled packages or a different runtime.
-Your template builds on top ofcode-interpreter-v1, so everything the Code Interpreter SDK relies on stays in place.
+Your template builds on top of code-interpreter-v1, so everything the Code Interpreter SDK relies on stays in place.

 1. Install the E2B SDK